Daniel F. Steck

-Daniel Frederic Steck (December 16, 1881 – December 31, 1950), was the only Iowa Democrat in the United States Senate between the American Civil War and the Great Depression.
+Daniel Frederic Steck (December 16, 1881 – December 31, 1950), was an American politician who served as the only Iowa Democrat in the United States Senate between the American Civil War and the Great Depression.
 He was sworn in as senator only after an extraordinary election challenge, in which his apparent defeat at the polls by a Progressive Party ally running as a Republican was reversed by a Republican-controlled U.S. Senate over seventeen months later.

 Personal background

 Steck was born in Ottumwa, Iowa, in Wapello County.
 He attended Ottumwa schools.
 He graduated from the University of Iowa College of Law in 1906, was admitted to the bar the same year, and commenced private practice in Ottumwa.
 He served as Wapello County Attorney for four years.
 During the First World War, he served in France as a captain of the Company C outpost signal company of the Iowa National Guard's Third Infantry, then resumed the practice of law in Ottumwa.

 He was married to Lucile Oehler of Iowa City, Iowa.
 They had one infant daughter, Edith Margaret born April 4, 1909, and who died April 5, 1909.
 The couple had no other children.